Mtillmann/mtillmann.github.io/posts/laravel-10-on-ddev-with-vite-and-breeze.md

 <Title />

 ![The Problem](/resources/Laravel-Breeze-Vite-HMR-Fail.png)
-> The error messages are caused by the fact that the vite-http-server is exposes its assets on the default host and port.
-DDEV however, uses a different host and port for each project, so the browser can’t connect to the vite-http-server.
+> The error messages are caused by the fact that the vite-http-server exposes its assets on the default host and port.
+DDEV however, uses a unique host AND SSL for each project, so the browser can’t connect to the vite-http-server.

 In a [previous post](./using-laravel-9-breeze-with-ddev-and-vite.md) I described how to get Laravel 9 with Breeze and Vite working on DDEV.
 With Laravel 10, the setup is basically the same, but I hope to save you some time by providing a working config: